larkphd/bigfive-web-fork/web/posts/agreeableness.md

   avatar: '/avatars/logo.webp'
 ---

-### Agreeableness: The Superpower of Kindness in Personality
+## Agreeableness: The Superpower of Kindness in Personality

 Imagine walking into a room full of strangers.
 Who do you gravitate toward?
 The loudest person?
 The most confident?
 Or maybe… the one with the warmest smile, the one who makes you feel instantly at ease?
 If so, you might be drawn to people high in Agreeableness, one of the five major traits in the Big Five Personality Model.

-But what exactly is Agreeableness, and how does it shape our lives?
+<violet>But what exactly is Agreeableness, and how does it shape our lives?</violet>

 ### What is Agreeableness?